Understanding teen dating violence

 Intimate partner violence: training for healthcare providers

 The exact format for this hands-on training will vary based upon the needs of each unique audience.
 The type of trainings available range from brief discussions about YWCA services, to annual or semi-annual presentations, to on-going consultation in implementing an office/system-wide protocol for intimate partner violence assessment.
-Each type of training is further described below:
+The types of training include:

 Brief discussions: This training is ideal for healthcare providers and staff who work in a setting with an established intimate partner violence protocol and who already have both a strong understanding of the dynamics of intimate partner violence.
-In this training, we will discuss the services offered by the YWCA for men and women who are experiencing intimate partner abuse.
+We discuss the services offered by YWCA Greater Lafayette for men and women who are experiencing intimate partner abuse.

 Annual / semi-annual training: This training is ideal for students in medical programs or for current providers looking for continuing education on intimate partner violence.
-Participants in this hands-on, active training will come away with a better understanding of 1) the dynamics and health consequences of abuse; 2) reasons why a patient might stay in an abusive relationship; and 3) how to assess, document, and intervene in cases of intimate partner violence in a compassionate, culturally-sensitive way.
+Participants in this hands-on, active training will come away with a better understanding of the dynamics and health consequences of abuse and the reasons why a patient might stay in an abusive relationship.
+We also examine how to assess, document, and intervene in cases of intimate partner violence in a compassionate, culturally-sensitive way.

 On-going consultation: For healthcare offices or systems desiring to implement a new protocol or evaluate an existing protocol for intimate partner violence assessment and intervention, we offer on-going guidance through the process of:

 * Educating staff about community resources for abused patients